 - Adjustable for wheelbases of up to 65 inches (most sport bikes are around 57 inches).

-- Adjustable for distance from bumper - Put it as close to the bumper as you need to.
-Got a spare tire on the rear of your SUV?
-No Problem!
+- Adjustable for distance from bumper - Put it as close to the bumper as you need to or further out if you need extra clearance for a spare tire on the rear of your vehicle.

 - Easy loading - Your bike stays upright during loading until tie-downs can be attached.
 This saves you from trying to hold the bike up while fumbling with tie-downs.